percona/dbaas-catalog/docs/proposals/00-dbaas-community-catalog.md

 Another proposal would be submitted for the DBaaS catalog design.

-For community based catalog there should be a design that enables community and community contributions.
+For a community-based catalog, a design should enable community and community contributions.

 ### Graduation Criteria